Azure/azure-event-hubs-spark/.github/CONTRIBUTING.md

 ## Pull Requests

+### Required guidelines

+When filing a pull request, the following must be true:

+- Tests have been added (if needed) to validate changes
+- scalafmt (using the `.scalafmt.conf` in the repo) must be used to style the code
+- `mvn clean package` must run successfully

+### General guidelines

 If you would like to make changes to this library, **break up the change into small, logical, testable chunks, and organize your pull requests accordingly**.
 This makes for a cleaner, less error-prone development process.

 If you'd like to get involved, but don't know what to work on, then just reach out to us by opening an issue!
 All contributions/efforts are welcome :)

-To open your own pull request, click [here](https://github.com/Azure/spark-eventhubs/compare).
-Please do your best to detail what's being changed and why!
-The more detail, the easier it is to review and merge into existing code.

-#### General guidelines

 If you're new to opening pull requests - or would like some additional guidance - the following list is a good set of best practices!